-The SCL System Interface manual fully describes these commands (ordering information is in the preface).
+The SCL System Interface manual fully describes these commands (ordering information is in About This Manual).

 From the configuration information, CML/VE obtains the names of the physical devices, their operational state, and their connectivity characteristics.

 Requirements for Initiating CML/VE